Bhuvneshwar ruled out of next 2-3 games due to hamstring niggle: Kohli

 -

-Pacer Bhuvneshwar Kumar was on Sunday ruled out of India's, at least, next two World Cup games after developing a niggle in his left hamstring during the clash against Pakistan.
+India pacer Bhuvneshwar Kumar has been ruled out of at least the next two World Cup games after developing a niggle in his left hamstring during the clash against Pakistan.

 The paceman walked off the field without completing his third over and India skipper Virat Kohli confirmed that he will be replaced by Mohammed Shami in the following games.

 "Slight niggle for Bhuvi, he slipped on one of the footmarks.
 He's out for two, maybe three games, but he should come back for us at some stage during this tournament.
-He is very important for us," Kohli said at the post-match presentation ceremony after India thumped Pakistan by 89 runs.
+He is very important for us," Kohli said at the post-match presentation ceremony after India thumped Pakistan by 89 runs here on Sunday.

 Kohli added that "Shami was raring to go".